Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Concluding remarks

-The main focus of the present work has been to give a complete discussion of all travelling wave solutions of the 1D blood flow model.
+Another main result is that travelling wave solutions have been studied in detail.
+Prior to this contribution, the only exact solutions which have been studied in the literature were steady-state solutions.
+Firstly, general features of the travelling wave solutions have been discussed and shown to be qualitatively independent of the specific form of the pressure-area relation in the model.
+Secondly, all travelling waves have been derived explicitly for the simplest and most commonly considered case where the pressure change across the blood vessel wall is proportional to the change in radius.
 These solutions are most naturally applicable to the idealized case of a very long blood vessel in which the morphology of ends is not relevant, as the spatial domain of a solution in this situation is unbounded.
 For a blood vessel whose morphology at the ends is important for understanding the blood flow behaviour, travelling wave solutions are still applicable by considering suitable boundary conditions.
 Specifically, while travelling waves do not describe common morphologies such as a fixed diameter or pressure, or a fixed blood flow, in a blood vessel, nevertheless they may be relevant if conditions in the vessel wall or surrounding tissue cause a persistent wave pulse to propagate axially with constant speed.
 They may also be relevant in constructing piecewise solutions for approximating more realistic wave forms \cite{AnlMorOgd}.
 Travelling waves also include steady-state (time-independent) solutions as a special case when the wave speed is zero, and these solutions are compatible with all standard morphological boundary conditions.

-The travelling wave solutions having a variety of interesting behaviours have been found, including:\\ $\bullet$ pressure and blood flow shocks \\ $\bullet$ sharp wave-front pulses in pressure and blood flow \\ In previous literature, no exact explicit solutions have been derived for this 1D blood flow model.
+A variety of interesting behaviours exhibited by the travelling waves have been found, including:\\ $\bullet$ pressure shocks;\\ $\bullet$ blood flow shocks; \\ $\bullet$ sharp wave-front pulses in pressure and blood flow;\\ $\bullet$ flows in which the blood vessel is expanding or constricting.

+All of the new results show the utility of symmetry analysis for providing explicit analytical information about exact non-steady solutions and conservation laws.

-There are several possible directions for future work: (1) understand piecewise solutions in a framework of weak solutions; (2) derive and apply energy inequalities in the study of the initial-value problem; (3) study similarity solutions using scaling and dilation symmetries; (4) consider improved models, for example, by inclusion of a diffusion term, use of a viscoelastic equation of state, and an improved radial velocity profile.
+There are several possible directions for future work: (1) understand piecewise solutions in a framework of weak solutions; (2) examine stability of the solutions; (3) derive and apply energy inequalities in the study of the initial-value problem; (4) study similarity solutions using scaling and dilation symmetries; (5) consider improved models, for example, by inclusion of a diffusion term, use of a viscoelastic tube law, and an improved radial velocity profile.